yngfijiwtr/YngFijiWtr/README.md

 - 👀 I’m interested in Siemens and Allen Bradley PLCs
 - 🌱 I’m currently learning Github, Python, C, C++, Structured Text, JS, HTML, Ladder Logic
 - 💞️ I’m looking to collaborate on Rapsberry Pi Python OOP Projects
-- 📫 How to reach me: Discord Bunnylogix
+- 📫 How to reach me: Discord kolokush
 - ⚡ Fun fact: Rabbits are the best animal in the world!

 <!---